 There was evidence that residents were supported in transition between services.
+A staff member always accompanied residents who had to attend hospital or appointments.
 A document called 'my hospital passport' had been developed for each resident.
 This contained useful information such as personal details about the resident, aids and assistive devices used, communication needs including how the resident would express pain etc.